kittykatattack/learningPixi/README.md

 This is the general format we’ll be using to load images and create sprites in this tutorial.

-You can load multiple images at single time by listing them with chainable `add` methods, like this:
+You can load multiple images at the same time by listing them with chainable `add` methods, like this:
 ```js
 PIXI.loader